Valery1508/leverX-pets-spring-boot-router/README.md

-# equalpay-approuter
+# pets-router

-Router app for the EqualPay application
+Router app for the Pets-service application

 ## Deployment